juanarancibia/quipu-research/README.md

 # E2E NLU Pipeline: The process of building a 4B SLM for argentinian slang

 This repo shows how I built the NLU core for Quipu, a personal finance WhatsApp bot.
-This is not just another fine-tuning tutorial.
-It's an end-to-end process of discovering how to distill an Small Language Model (SLM) for an specific task, moving from propietary OpenAI APIs to a quantized locally-hosted model.
+This is not just another fine tuning tutorial.
+It's an end-to-end process of discovering how to distill an Small Language Model (SLM) for an specific task, moving from propietary OpenAI APIs to a quantized locally hosted model.

 In  this journey I had to go through all the steps of an ML system: Data Acquisition, Evaluation of frontier models, DSPy prompt optimization, Bidirectional Synthethic Data generation, Fine Tuning and Post-Traning Data Quantization (PTQ).